Introduction

 • spectral Doppler permits the graphical display of velocities over time

-• pulsed Doppler enables recording of Doppler shifts in a user-defined area (the sample volume/gate) within the B-mode image
+• pulsed Doppler enables the recording of Doppler shifts in a user-defined area (sample volume/gate)

-• curves provide information about absolute velocities and the direction of blood flow
+• these curves provide information about absolute velocities and the direction of flow

-• Doppler signals are also converted to audio signals, which enable the investigator to “hear” the blood flow during the exam
+• Doppler signals are also converted to audio signals, which enable the investigator to “hear” the blood flow during the examination

 • end-diastolic velocity (EDV)